 Anyone who has sex without a condom or shares needles is at risk of HIV infection.

 The best way to prevent HIV is to use a condom for sex and to never share needles or other injecting equipment (including syringes, spoons and swabs).
 Knowing your HIV status and that of your partner is also important.

 For people with HIV, effective antiretroviral therapy significantly reduces the risk of passing HIV to sexual partners.

 How common is HIV?

-Around one in every 360 people in the UK has HIV, but the two groups with highest rates of HIV are gay and bisexual men and Black African heterosexuals, where the rates are approximately one in 17 and one in 18 respectively.
+Around one in every 360 people in the UK has HIV, but the two groups with highest rates of HIV are gay and bisexual men (approximately 1 in 20) and Black African heterosexuals (approximately 1 in 56 men and 1 in 22 women).

 Find out more about:

 Two clinical trials are recruiting HIV negative healthy volunteers at Imperial College London.
 For information about the trials please email email@example.com or phone 0800 358 3001.

 If you take part you will need to attend the centre regularly for the next six to 12 months and will be reimbursed for your time.